 Shanthie has been Fulbright Fellow at South Asia Studies, The Paul H Nitze School of Advanced International Studies, Johns Hopkins University, Washington DC (2005-06).
 She has been awarded the President’s Award for Excellence (2009) by the Institute for Defence Studies and Analyses, New Delhi.
 She has participated in the “US-South Asia Leader Engagement Program” organised by the John F. Kennedy School of Government at Harvard University (Cambridge, Massachusetts) and the Near East South Asia Center for Strategic Studies (NESA), Washington, DC, May 2011.

-Among her most recent published work is an edited book titled Afghanistan in Transition: Beyond 2014?, co-edited books on Perspectives on South Asian Security (2012) and Saving Afghanistan (2009) and papers, chapters, policy briefs and op-eds on Transition in Afghanistan, Security Sector Reform, Talking to the Taliban, Unity of Effort in Afghanistan, NATO in Afghanistan, Afghanistan in South Asia, US-Pakistan Counter-Terrorism Cooperation, Indo-US Counter Terrorism Cooperation, Global War on Terrorism, Mumbai terror attacks and India-Pakistan relations, Lashkar-e-Toiba and Jihad beyond Jammu & Kashmir, US-Afghan relations, India-Afghan relations, China-Afghan relations, Iran-Afghan relations, Regional Perspectives of the Af-Pak Strategy, Countering the Naxalites, Autonomy movements in India’s North East, Media and Gender in Counter terrorism.
+She has presented papers at various academic and policy forums and has numerous publications to her credit.
+Among her most recent published work is an edited book titled Afghanistan in Transition: Beyond 2014?, co-edited books on Perspectives on South Asian Security (2012) and Saving Afghanistan (2009) and papers, chapters, policy briefs and op-eds on Transition in Afghanistan, Security Sector Reform, Talking to the Taliban, Unity of Effort in Afghanistan, NATO in Afghanistan, Afghanistan in South Asia, US-Pakistan Counter-Terrorism Cooperation, Indo-US Counter Terrorism Cooperation, Global War on Terrorism, Media and Gender in Counter terrorism, Mumbai terror attacks and India-Pakistan relations, Lashkar-e-Toiba and Jihad beyond Jammu & Kashmir, US-Afghan relations, India-Afghan relations, China-Afghan relations, Iran-Afghan relations, Regional Perspectives of the Af-Pak Strategy, Countering the Naxalites, Autonomy movements in India’s North East.